HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 Other key market players and stakeholders also responded.

 For instance, a carbon rating agency, Sylvera, fired back by citing their own research on the subject matter.
-Their findings showed that the publication’s claim on worthless credits didn’t consider the biggest factor in baseline setting – the proximity to the active front of deforestation.
+Their findings showed that the publication’s claim on worthless credits didn’t consider the biggest factor in the baseline setting – the proximity to the active front of deforestation.

 The rater asserted that forests need protection to help achieve the world’s climate goals.
 They said that we “must not sabotage the financing of projects that are delivering sound climate, social, and biodiversity benefits”.